5/8/2025

 Operator

-today will come from Tristan Tera with Barrett.
-Please go ahead.
-Hi,
+Your next question today will come from Tristan Terra with Barrett.

 speaker

-good afternoon.
+Hi, good afternoon.
 Could you talk about the gross margin catalyst that you see in the second half or any potential headwinds?
 You've talked in your prepared remark about some acceleration potentially in gross margin.
-And I know that contractually you have opportunities in the second half to increase insourcing versus what you're currently doing with outside fab.
-So how should we look at all of this in terms of gross margin direction and perhaps quantifying the key factors including utilization rates in terms of their contribution to gross margin expansion?
+And I know that contractually you have opportunities in the second half to increase insourcing versus what you're currently doing with outside FAP.
+So how should we look at all of this in terms of gross margin direction and perhaps quantifying kind of the key factors, including utilization rates in terms of their contribution to gross margin expansion?

 speaker